 In 1895, the scouring plant was enlarged and converted into a woolen mill which made bed blankets and robes for Native Americans.
 This venture also failed and the mill went idle.
 In 1909, the Bishops reopened the facility and constructed a new, more efficient mill building with aid of a local bond issue.
 In September of that year, the first products emerged from the new finishing department and the tradition of Pendleton Woolen Mills began.

-The production of Indian blankets resumed as the Bishops applied intuitive business concepts for quality products and distinctive styling.
+The production of blankets for trade with Native Americans resumed as the Bishops applied intuitive business concepts for quality products and distinctive styling.
 A study of the color and design preferences of local and Southwest Native Americans resulted in vivid colors and intricate patterns.
 Trade expanded from the Nez Perce nation near Pendleton to the Navajo, Hopi and Zuni nations.
 These Pendleton blankets were used as basic wearing apparel and as a standard of value for trading and credit among Native Americans.
 The blankets also became prized for ceremonial use.
 Under the direction of the Bishop family, Pendleton expanded into other areas of woolen manufacturing.
 In 1912, the addition of a weaving mill in Washougal, Washington, broadened its capability for fabric variety, including suitings.

 Wool shirts for men were largely utility items in the early 20th century.
 Drab in design and color, they were worn for warmth and protection from the elements by those who worked outdoors.
 Clarence Morton (C.M.)
 Bishop had a vision for wool shirts in vivid colors and intricate patterns.
 The production of woolen shirting material was a natural extension of the mill’s capabilities.
 In 1924, the legendary Pendleton virgin wool men’s shirt was born.
 By 1929, Pendleton was making a full line of men’s virgin wool sportswear.